winglang/docsite/blog/2023-07-18-wing-cloud-launch.md

 Tests in Wing are multi-cloud by default and can all run in parallel because they use cloud functions as their compute resource.
 Every test you write can be executed locally in the cloud simulator and can also be deployed and executed across all supported cloud providers.

-We believe that being able to run and test cloud applications locally is a game changer for developers.
-It's definitely a game changer for us!

 ### Stack traces for the cloud